 France - Day 14 : Ventoux for the second time

-We didn't wake up early because yesterday had been pretty though.
-Before we left I went to the desk to say we arrived yesterday night.
+We didn't wake up early because the previous day had been tough.
+Before we left, I went to the desk to pay and explain that we had arrived yesterday night.
 That was fine.
 The way back to town seemed a lot shorter than last night.
-At a bakery we bought some buns and a baguette.
-I thought they were pudding buns, but instead they contained chocolate.
+We bought some buns and a baguette at a bakery.
+I thought they were pudding buns, but they contained chocolate.
 Like we hadn't eaten enough of that already.

-The start of the climb wasn't that steep.
-We also found the correct road on the first try.
-Before we had agreed to just get to the top, without going as fast as possible.
-There were also more cyclist going faster than us.
-After the tough time we had yesterday it wasn't easy though.
+The start of the climb up the Ventoux wasn't that steep.
+This time we also found the right road on the first try.
+We agreed to just get to the top, instead of cycling as fast as possible.
+After yesterday the climb was still challenging, however.
 We stopped along the way to eat.
-At chalet reynard Bram went to get some more water.
-The last, very steep part, went faster.
-That was mostly because we weren't so tired yet.
+At Chalet Reynard, Bram went inside to get some more water.
+The last, very steep part, went faster than expected.
+That was mostly because we weren't completely exhausted yet.
 We took another break and then continued to the summit.
 The photographer was also present again.
-Shortly after there was a sign of a small col, which was part of the main climb.
+There was also a sign of a small col, which was apparently part of the main climb.

 This time we were less tired